c-cube/iter/README.md

 - : int = 8345837500
 ```

+`Iter` is a simple abstraction over `iter` functions
+intended to iterate efficiently
+on collections while performing some transformations.
 Common operations supported by `Iter` include
 `filter`, `map`, `take`, `drop`, `append`, `flat_map`, etc.
 `Iter` is not designed to be as general-purpose or flexible as `Seq`.